Peter F. Borish

 Trustee

-Peter Borish is Chairman and CEO of Computer Trading Corporation, an investment and advisory firm whose largest consulting client is the Canadian Imperial Bank of Commerce (CIBC).
-He is also a partner in Adam Hoffman's natural gas options trading team at Torsion Technologies, LLC.
-Borish is an advisor to Norbury Partners, a recently launched minority-owned discretionary global macro hedge fund.
-He also was a member Market Risk Advisory Committee of the U.S. Commodity Futures Trading Commission (CFTC) during the pandemic.
+Legendary trader Peter Borish is Chairman and CEO of Computer Trading Corporation, an investment and advisory firm whose largest consulting client is the Canadian Imperial Bank of Commerce (CIBC).
+He also serves on the Board of CIBC US.
+In addition, Borish is a partner in a natural gas investment portfolio program at Torsion Technologies and a Partner of Quantrarian Asset Management.
+He also is a current investor and advisor to 444 Capital, the D'Amelio family fund.
+During the pandemic, Borish served as a member of the Market Risk Advisory Committee of the U.S. Commodity Futures Trading Commission (CFTC).

-Borish was founding partner and second-in-command at Tudor Investment Corporation, where he was Director of Research for 10 years.
-Along with Paul Tudor Jones and Glenn Dubin, he founded the Robin Hood Foundation in 1988, which funds projects that alleviate problems caused by poverty in New York City.
+Borish was a founding partner and second-in-command at Tudor Investment Corporation, where he was Director of Research for 10 years.
+Along with Paul Tudor Jones and Glenn Dubin, he founded the Robin Hood Foundation& in 1988, which funds projects that alleviate problems caused by poverty in New York City.
 He also has engaged in other substantial philanthropy and nonprofit work, as a founding board member and Chairman of Math for America and was Chairman of the nonprofit Foundation for the Study of Cycles.
 He was also a founding investor in Charitybuzz.
-He is also a mayoral appointee to the New York City Department of Youth & Community Development.
+He also was a mayoral appointee to the New York City Department of Youth & Community Development.